 Michaelerplatz

-Another smaller market I’ve not reviewed, but intend to if and when it takes place again.
+Another smaller market I’ve not reviewed, but intend to if it takes place again.
 The Michaelerplatz square marks one side of the Hofburg palace complex and is about as central as it gets.